-All the connotations and daydreams that come with the image of a fighter pilot are on show in the intriguing replica IWC Pilot’s Watch Double Chronograph TOP GUN Ceratanium, a functional tool watch that transcends the genre.
+All the connotations and daydreams that come with the image of a fighter pilot are on show in the intriguing Swiss movements replica IWC Pilot’s Watches Double Chronograph TOP GUN Ceratanium, a functional tool watch that transcends the genre.
 The cool black finish could only be German, and following a strict code of functionality that, while formal in its monochrome symmetry, exudes a calm feeling of trust.
 The case is not exactly lithe at 44mm with a close-to 17mm thickness, but the fit on the wrist makes me believe that there is a well-staffed Department of Ergonomics at IWC Schaffhausen.
 Even without the visual cliché of black being slimming, the elegant shape of the lugs sure make it shrink, and yes, Ceratanium is light enough that, with eyes closed, you’ll think it’s a slim 40mm.

 The Ceratanium case